 1 minute – “Ego eradicator” kriya, which includes breath of fire in navasana, or boat pose

-25 minutes – Set sequence of core-strengthening movements and yoga asanas, or postures, to activate navel (for willpower strength) and heart (for compassion and authentic connection) energy centers and promote digestion and clear perspective: bridge pose, upward-facing bow, forearm plank with leg lifts, bow pose, downward dog, jump through to seated spinal twists, seated forward fold, headstand and standing forward folds
+25 minutes – Set sequence of core-strengthening movements and yoga asanas, or postures, to awaken energy in solar plexus (for willpower strength) and heart (for compassion and authentic connection) energy centers and promote digestion and clear perspective: bridge pose, upward-facing bow, forearm plank with leg lifts, bow pose, downward dog, jump through to seated spinal twists, seated forward fold, headstand and standing forward folds

 Having shared the details of my personal morning ritual and qualities to consider when evaluating or developing yours, I hope you feel ready to start your days with intention and inspired action.
 Whether you set aside five minutes or over an hour, the bottom line is how does your chosen consistent habit affect your wellbeing?
 How do the conditions, such as time and logistics, allow you to wholeheartedly practice it?

 If all beings shared their presence in the world purposefully aligned to their deep sense of self and overall health, I genuinely believe peace and joy would be a potent norm.
 Let’s continue to nourish ourselves daily, especially spiritually, to optimize the goodness we have to offer our lives and our world.
-Rooted in conscious ritual, let’s rise together vibrantly.
+Rooted in conscious ritual, let’s rise together vibrantly each day we get to share on this planet.

 A Collective Blog about Yoga Lifestyle & Inspiration